 Compensated absences attributable to the governmental activities will be liquidated primarily by the General Fund.
 The claims and judgments liability will generally be liquidated through the School District's General Fund.
 That fund will finance the payment of those claims by charging the other funds based on management's assessment of the relative insurance risk that should be assumed by individual funds.
-The net pension liability and the net OPEB liability will be liquidated from the funds from which the individual employee's salaries are paid, generally the General Fund and the Cafeteria Fund.
+The net pension liability will be liquidated from the funds from which the individual employee's salaries are paid, generally the General Fund and the Cafeteria Fund.

 The School District has two long-term voluntary retirement incentive programs.
-The first calls for a total payout of \$533,655 through June 2025, to be paid in monthly installments of \$335 per person.
+The first calls for a total payout of \$619,080 through June 2025, to be paid in monthly installments of \$335 per person.
 The second calls for a total payout of \$2,400,000 through June 2025, to be paid at a rate of \$1,200,000 per year.
+The first payment was made during 2024.